 Create unforgettable memories while enjoying the natural wonders of sunny and warm Costa Rica.

-Learn to surf and experience the wildlife up close while zip-lining through the jungle.
+Hike along a river and experience the wildlife up close while climbing a volcano.

 Practice your Spanish while fishing, kayaking, horseback riding, or eating with the locals!